-Measure Code: RS-SHL-FINS-V07-160601
+Measure Code: RS-SHL-FINS-V08-180101

+Review Deadline: 1/1/2020

-5.6.4 Wall and Ceiling/Attic Insulation
+Wall and Ceiling/Attic Insulation

 Description

 Insulation is added to wall cavities, and/or attic.
 This measure requires a member of the implementation staff evaluating the pre and post R-values and measure surface areas.
 The efficiency of the heating and cooling equipment in the home should also be evaluated if possible.